SiyuLiu0329/uq-hpc-guide2022/index.md

 #SBATCH --job-name="test"

 # The following is exactly the same as we did before, load up enviroment and run the code.

+# Link the path to miniconda's binaries (created by conda installer)
+export PATH="/home/Staff/[user_name]/miniconda3/bin:$PATH"
 conda activate /home/Staff/[user_name]/my-env

+# if for whatever reason, slurm is unable to locate conda, you can invoke the command with its full path:
 python main.py
 ```
 A slurm script has two main parts: